 Google’s search engine indexes websites and Apple’s Siri replies to questions using this automation feature.
 For businesses, task automation means better delivery, higher quality services and an innovative approach to business growth.
 It may include building algorithms used for bank fraud detection and prevention, face recognition in biometrics authentication, and medical diagnostics.

 In the past, machine learning was difficult to implement because of complex and costly computations.
 But at present, the technology situation has changed, making ML an accessible and affordable solution -- and even the foundation of your business idea.
-(See the blog post about our project Contractprobe that uses neural networks to provide assistance with proofreading of legal documents).
-We can also speak about open-source tools for such algorithms.
+We can also speak about java machine learning algorithms and libraries, open-source tools for such algorithms.
 To name a few, these are scikit-learn for machine learning in Python, Apache Mahout for Scala, Google’s TensorFlow for neural networks.
 It’s not a miracle anymore.
 So, should you adopt it too?

 Machine learning is not made only to support the big players on the market; at least not anymore.
 Small businesses can benefit from ML as much as big enterprises do.
 Consider this.
 There was a time when startups and small companies were eagerly adopting such immense novelties as SaaS and cloud services to run their internal processes effectively and securely.
 Artificial intelligence has moved to the top of the list of adoptable technologies because it is customizable.
 With it, you can automate workflow, simplify communication with different categories of customers and improve your development strategy.

 Now that you have an idea of what machine learning can do and how it works, you may start thinking about giving it a try.
 But like any other technology, ML has its limits and these can’t be ignored.
-Let’s see what they are and how their understanding can help you avoid systems’ undesirable behavior and unexpected outcomes.
+Let’s see what limits of machine learning are and how their understanding can help you avoid systems’ undesirable behavior and unexpected outcomes.

 Machine learning offers an innovative approach to app and web development.
 But what should you take into account if you choose it as a tool to develop or grow your startup or business?
 While the technology is powerful, it’s also going through improvements and requires you to adhere to a number of rules.